Proposed United States acquisition of Greenland: Treaty of the Danish West Indies

 Another American attempt to buy the Danish West Indies failed in 1902, this time because the Danish parliament did not pass the treaty.
 During the First World War, the United States again wanted to buy the Danish West Indies.
 Denmark wanted the United States to recognize the Danish claim over the whole of Greenland.
 United States secretary of state Robert Lansing proposed that the two issues be combined.

-Denmark sold the Danish West Indies to the United States, which were renamed the United States Virgin Islands and made an unincorporated territory of the United States.
-After the treaty, Lansing issued a declaration affirming the U.S. "will not object to the Danish Government extending their political and economic interests to the whole of Greenland".
+In 1916, Denmark sold the Danish West Indies to the United States, which were renamed the United States Virgin Islands and made an unincorporated territory of the United States.
+As part of the Convention between the United States and Denmark for cession of the Danish West Indies, President Woodrow Wilson authorized Secretary of State Robert Lansing to issue a unilateral declaration affirming the U.S. "will not object to the Danish Government extending their political and economic interests to the whole of Greenland".
+This recognition of Danish sovereignty over Greenland was a key concession that allowed expedition of the sale of the Virgin Islands by the reluctant Danes, as explained by Lansing in his memoirs.

-John Douglas Hazen proposed at the Imperial War Conference that the British Empire buy Greenland for Canada to prevent the United States from acquiring it.
-The Imperial War Cabinet in 1917 declared that even a friendly nation obtaining Greenland would be undesirable to the empire and especially to Canada, and that the empire should obtain a right of first refusal for the island from Denmark when possible.
-According to Tom Høyem, Britain in 1917 secured a right of first refusal from Denmark, although it is unclear "if Høyem’s interpretation of the document could withstand legal scrutiny".

-Since 1823 the United States has, in the Monroe Doctrine, opposed expansion of foreign sovereignty in the Americas.
-Lansing's declaration was an exception to the doctrine, and influenced other countries.
-In 1919, Denmark asked other nations to recognize its sovereignty over Greenland.
-Britain reiterated on behalf of Canada in September 1920 that it should be consulted before any sale; France, Japan, Italy, and Sweden had no reservations.
-The United States formally opposed the reservation, telling Britain that "The United States government is not disposed to recognize the existence in a third government of a right of pre-emption to acquire this territory if the Danish Government should desire to dispose of it and accordingly reserves for the future consideration what position it may take in the event of a specific proposal for such a transfer".
-Denmark formally declared sovereignty over all of Greenland in 1921.
-Norway renewed a claim to Erik the Red's Land in 1931, but two years later the Permanent Court of International Justice ruled against the country, finding that the claim had been transferred to Denmark in 1814.

 Peary encouraged the United States to assert its claim to Greenland, believing that not doing so violated the Monroe Doctrine.
 He wanted to purchase the island for mineral wealth and to avoid foreign bases that would, as air and sea technology improved, threaten his country.
 During World War I, the United States decided that obtaining the Danish West Indies to defend the Panama Canal was more important, but in the 1920s General Billy Mitchell, advocating for expanding American air forces, wanted American bases on Greenland and Iceland.